-GD 125 and two 200- to 300-level GD or ART studio courses (GD 213, 312 recommended)
+• Two 200- to 300-level GD or ART studio courses

 GD 330: Illustration

 This studio course facilitates diverse explorations in the creation of illustrations.
 Students are encouraged to work in both analog and digital media - and to integrate these ways of working - experimenting with drawing, painting, collage, composite images, digital translation and more.
 Applied exercises and projects will guide students in tailoring illustrations to various contexts and purposes (such as editorial, narrative, informational and promotional).